 - Employment areas and sectors

 - Potential growth and future development

 During the 2020 consultation process, RM Council and staff received input through a number of channels including:

 - Other written comments and suggestions

-- Verbal comments made during the open houses and to municipal staff
+- Verbal comments made during the open houses and to municipal staff, and

-- Resident feedback presented verbally to council via the public consultation forum or through personal outreach
+- Resident feedback presented verbally to Council during the public consultation forum, or through personal outreach

 Q: Would the proposed addition of another councillor for Emerald Park mean that there is an even number of members on council?
 If so, what would happen in the event of a tie when voting?